AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Playing Allure of the Stars
 ===========================

-The following backstory blurb is a copy of the game intro screen.
+The following backstory blurb is a copy of the game intro screen:

  Your party of trusty explorers is about to test its fortune by plundering a vast